nirvik/iWant/iwant/core/engine/consensus/README.md

   7. Now, new peer and the other peers share the same election ID.
   8. The new peer declares itself as the winner as it thinks that nobody is in the network.
   9. BUT, the oldest peer in the network will always win the election and declare itself as the winner.
-  10. So WOW! we are having 2 leaders with same election ID but different secret values? hahaha, that's pretty embarrassing for our consensus.
+  10. So, we are having 2 leaders with same election ID but different secret values?
   11. Well, when that happens, the conflicting leaders will broadcast their peers list, that means the new peer will send its empty/half-empty peers list and the old peer will send its peers list.
   12. All the peers will then combine both the peers list from both the potential leaders and then announce a fresh new re-election.
   13. This time a fair election is held with all the peers having a consistent peers list because of which only one LEADER will be selected.